-4.18 System Tools
+4.19 System Tools

-Figure 4-83 The System Tools menu
+Figure 4-80 The System Tools menu

-Choose menu "System Tools", you can see the submenus under the main menu: Time Settings, Diagnostic, Firmware Upgrade, Factory Defaults, Backup & Restore, Reboot, Password, System Log and Statistics.
+Choose menu "System Tools", and you can see the submenus under the main menu: Time Settings, Diagnostic, Firmware Upgrade, Factory Defaults, Backup & Restore, Reboot, Password, System Log and Statistics.
 Click any of them, and you will be able to configure the corresponding function.
 The detailed explanations for each submenu are provided below.

-4.18.1 Time Settings
+4.19.1 Time Settings

-Choose menu "System Tools→Time Settings", you can configure the time on the following screen.
+Choose menu "System Tools → Time Settings", you can configure the time on the following screen.

-Figure 4-84 Time settings
+Figure 4-81 Time settings

-- > Time Zone Select your local time zone from this pull down list. - > Date Enter your local date in MM/DD/YY into the right blanks. - > Time Enter your local time in HH/MM/SS into the right blanks. - ➤ NTP Server Prior Enter the address for the NTP Server, then the router will get the time from the NTP Server preferentially.
-In addition, for some built-in common NTP Servers, the router can get time automatically once it connects the Internet.
+- Time zone Select your local time zone from this drop-down list. - Date Enter your local date in MM/DD/YY into the right blanks. - Time Enter your local time in HH/MM/SS into the right blanks. - > NTP Server 1 / NTP Server 2 Enter the address or domain of the NTP Server 1 or NTP Server 2, and then the Router will get the time from the NTP Server preferentially.
+In addition, the Router built-in some common NTP Servers, so it can get time automatically once it connects the Internet. - Enable Daylight Saving - Check the box to enable the Daylight Saving function. - > Start The time to start the Daylight Saving.
+Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - > End The time to end the Daylight Saving.
+Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - Daylight Saving Status Displays the status whether the Daylight Saving is in use.

-To configure the system manually:
+To set time manually:

-- 1. Select your local time zone.

-- 2. Enter date and time in the right blanks.

-- 3. Click Save to save the configuration.

-To configure the system automatically:

 - 1. Select your local time zone. - 2.
+Enter the Date in Month/Day/Year format. - 3.
+Enter the Time in Hour/Minute/Second format. - 4.
+Click Save.

+To set time automatically:

-Enter the IP address for NTP Server Prior. - 3.
+- 1. Select your local time zone. - 2.
+Enter the address or domain of the NTP Server I or NTP Server II. - 3.
 Click the Get GMT button to get system time from Internet if you have connected to the Internet.